ChainAgnostic/namespaces/reef/README.md

 ## Introduction

 Reef is a modular layer 1 blockchain for DeFi, NFTs and gaming.
-It is built with Substrate, has EVM support and uses Nominated Proof of Stake consensus.
+It is built with Substrate modules, has EVM support and uses Nominated Proof of Stake consensus.
+Despite some tooling in common (such as [SS58][]-based per-chain addresses), direct interaction with Polkadot nodes, contracts, or wallets according to the standards of the Polkadot namespace is not currently possible.

 ## Syntax